rupalkhilari/genome-designer/extensions/simple/README.md

 #### package.json

-`package.json` is most easily created by running `npm init`.
+`package.json` is required for NPM packages, and NPM nicely underlies our dependency system.

-For front-end extensions, the field `region` is required.
+In addition to basic fields like `name`, for front-end extensions, the field `region` is required.
+It can be `null`, or refer to a page region if the extension is visual.
+These page regions are defined in ``/src/extensions/regions.js`

 #### index.js